Going on an adventure? Be smart. Travel safe and have fun!

 Welcome to TravelDoc™

-TravelDoc™ clinics are easy access travel vaccination clinics and are a subsidiary medical service offered by Regent Street Clinic™.
-With multiple locations around the UK, we offer travel vaccinations in Nottingham, Derby, Leicester, Sheffield, Leeds, Watford and Birmingham.
+TravelDoc™ clinics are easy to access travel vaccination clinics and are a subsidiary medical service offered by Regent Street Clinic™.

 The clinic is led by a team of specialist travel health doctors, who have undergone postgraduate training in the field of travel medicine (at the Royal College of Physicians and Surgeons of Glasgow), to address the health needs of the increasing numbers of people travelling abroad and to generally promote a positive, healthy and safe travel experience.

 We can help with last-minute travellers and the more ‘complex’ travel health requirements of gap year students or those with other health issues, for example, the pregnant, elderly or diabetic traveller.

 We pride ourselves on our patient-centered service, focusing on offering bespoke travel risk assessments aimed at reducing the risk of ill-health whilst abroad.

 Please feel free to give us feedback, we welcome patient input which improves the quality of the service we offer.
 We want people to be well-equipped for their adventures abroad.
 Be smart, Travel safe, Have fun!

 How TravelDoc™ clinics work